Chime is a popular app that provides mobile banking services through its bank partners.

 Qualified members who set up an Empower checking account can get an interest-free advance of up to $250.
 Eligibility requires a healthy current bank account, recurring deposits higher than $500 from your employer, and an $8 monthly subscription fee.
 In addition, you need two deposits of at least $100 within the last two months and a balance of over $100 for at least ten days within the previous 30 days.

-How to connect Chime to Empower:
+How to link Chime to Empower:

 - Go to the Home page of your app

 - Click on the + icon on the upper right